-The artist maintains an anonymous persona, revealing very little about his personal life, although is open about his period of homelessness in his early twenties.
+The artist maintains an anonymous personality, revealing very little about his personal life, although is open about his period of homelessness in his early twenties.
 It was then that he started to paint on the streets of Hackney, which at the time was the focal point for the London street art scene.
 Although he had no formal art training, he learned from his contemporaries, an experience he says was an education in itself.
 “We were all aware of each other’s work, even if we never met.
 And our styles developed alongside each other”.
 His street painting was his way of giving something back to the Hackney community, who he says helped him get back on his feet.

 The relationship with community is an intrinsic part of Stik’s work.
 His art is focused on the communities within which he works; each location is carefully chosen and before making any street pieces he always seeks the endorsement of the people who live in the community, regardless of whether he has the permission of local authorities.
 He also returns to his paintings as often as he can to keep them clean and maintained.
 “You have to work with the building and the street, so it becomes a real collaboration with the city.
 If you’re just slapping your image on a surface, you’re not really engaging”, he says.